 The Association of Neuroscience Departments and Programs website includes information for students and faculty, including research opportunities, neuroscience training programs and employment opportunities.
 It also gives educational information to students, including undergraduate, graduate and post-doctoral students.

-Braininfo allows users to enter in the name of a brain structure and receive information on that structure.
+BrainInfo allows users to enter in the name of a brain structure and receive information on that structure.
 The information includes its location in the brain, what has been written about the structure, alternative names and diagrams.
 It also provides a searchable atlas of brain structures.

 Cold Spring Harbor Protocols is an interdisciplinary digital journal providing a definitive source of research methods in cell, developmental and molecular biology, genetics, bioinformatics, protein science, computational biology, immunology, neuroscience and imaging.
 Each monthly issue details multiple essential methods—a mix of cutting-edge and well-established techniques.

-The Comparative Mammalian Brain Collection compares various mammalian brains in respect to their evolution, development, circuitry and functions.
+The Comparative Mammalian Brain Collections compares various mammalian brains in respect to their evolution, development, circuitry and functions.
 Also included on the website are various cross-sections of mammalian brains and an entire website devoted to the brain of the Florida Manatee.

 The Human Brain Project, funded in part by the National Institutes of Health, is an initiative whose objective is to produce a research-based neuroscience curriculum; and to present this curriculum freely via the internet.
 The Human Brain Project is an initiative of the Open Source Science Project, which was founded in the summer of 2008.
 The HBP website describes the project, lists its faculty, and provides announcements and updates regarding the project.